stal86/NFT-minter-on-base-network/README.md

-# 🎨 Simple NFT Minter on Base
+# 🎨 Simple NFT Minter on Base network

 A user-friendly Streamlit web app to mint NFTs on the Base network with IPFS metadata storage via Pinata.